kimheonningg/chatgpt_backend/README.md

 This project implements a backend structure for chatting with Chat GPT using the OpenAI API, built with Spring Boot.

+### Features

+- Simple chatting functionality to recieve answers from Chat GPT for user questions.

 ### Prerequisites

 1. API Key for OpenAI API is needed.